 Have a home maintenance project, yet lack the necessary tools?
 Your local tool library could save the day!

 It’s far from necessary to own a tool you’ll only use once every five years, and tool libraries have cropped up to assist with this dilemma.
 Some are associated with municipal libraries, although many are independent non-profits run by volunteers.
-Do an internet search for ‘tool library’ plus the name of your town to borrow instead of buy.
+Do an internet search for “tool library” plus the name of your town to borrow instead of buy.

-9. Summer reading programs for kids and teens
+9. Summer Reading Programs for Kids and Teens

-Some ibraries provide game boards, which young patrons fill in and then bring back for fun prizes.
+Some libraries provide game boards, which young readers fill in and then bring back for fun prizes.
 Complete the entire board, and your young reader earns a T-shirt!

-10. Meeting space
+10. Meeting Space

 Have a knitting group or a Chaucer discussion group or even a World of Warcraft debate club and nowhere to meet?
 Your local branch library often has meeting space that’s free to reserve.

-11. Computer literacy
+11. Computer Literacy